 Get exclusive member benefits & effect social change.
 Join Today

 Candida is a strain of fungus that can cause an infection in your skin, among other locations.
-In normal conditions, your skin may host small amounts of this fungus, but problems arise when it begins to multiply and creates an overgrowth.
-More than 150 species of candida exist, but the majority of infections are caused by a species called Candida albicans.
+In normal conditions, your skin may host small amounts of this fungus.
+Problems arise when it begins to multiply and creates an overgrowth.
+More than 150 species of candida exist, according to the Centers for Disease Control and Prevention (CDC).
+However, the majority of infections are caused by a species called Candida albicans.

-Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions, where two skin areas may touch or rub together.
+Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions.
+This is where two skin areas touch or rub together.
 Such areas include the armpits, groin, and skin folds, as well as the area between your fingers and toes.
 The fungus thrives in warm, moist, and sweaty conditions.

-Normally, your skin acts as an effective barrier against infection, but any cuts or breakdown in the superficial layers of the skin may allow the fungus to cause infection.
-Candida becomes pathogenic (capable of causing disease) when conditions are favorable for it to multiply.
-These conditions may be produced by hot and humid weather, lack of hygiene, or restrictive clothing.
+Normally, your skin acts as an effective barrier against infection.
+However, any cuts or breakdown in the superficial layers of the skin may allow the fungus to cause infection.
+Candida becomes pathogenic, or capable of causing disease, when conditions are favorable for it to multiply.
+Hot and humid weather, poor hygiene, or restrictive clothing may produce these conditions.

 These aren’t the only risk factors to consider.
 Candida infections also tend to be more prevalent in:

 Certain medications may also increase the risk for this type of fungal infection.
-Corticosteroids are the most problematic, but birth control pills and antibiotics are other possible causes.
-If you take these types of medications, you should monitor your skin regularly for signs of Candida infections.
+Topical corticosteroid medications are the most problematic, but birth control pills and antibiotics are other possible causes.
+If you take these types of medications, you should monitor your skin regularly for signs of candida infection.

 Symptoms vary depending on body location, but include the following:

-Diagnosis of Candida infections primarily relies on appearance and skin sampling.
+Diagnosis of candida infection primarily relies on appearance and skin sampling.
 Your doctor will take skin scrapings, nail clippings, or plucked hair from the affected area and mount them on a slide for examination.
-Once a Candida infection is diagnosed, the first step is to address the underlying cause.
-This may include changing your lifestyle to become more hygienic, losing weight if you are overweight, or managing your diabetes.
+Once a candida infection is diagnosed, the first step is to address the underlying cause.
+This may include changing your lifestyle to be more clean, losing weight if you are overweight, or managing your diabetes.

-Treatment for Candida skin infections is usually simple.
-You don’t need to be hospitalized unless you have problems with your immunity.
-Your doctor may prescribe drying agents or antifungal creams, ointments, or lotions to be applied to your skin.
+Treatment for candida skin infection is usually simple.
+You don’t need to be hospitalized unless you have problems with your immune system or the candida has spread to the bloodstream.
+Your doctor may prescribe drying agents with antifungal creams, ointments, or lotions that are applied to your skin.
+Suppositories and oral medications are also available.

-You will most probably be prescribed over-the-counter drugs, such as ketoconazole or clotrimazole, both of which are from a class of antifungal drugs known as azoles.
-They don’t have serious side effects as compared to other antifungal agents like nystatin or amphotericin B. The infection should clear in about seven to 10 days.
+You will probably be prescribed over-the-counter drugs, such as ketoconazole or clotrimazole, both of which are topical (you apply on top of the skin) and from a class of antifungal drugs known as azoles.
+They are available in forms like ointments, tablets, and creams.
+They don’t have the same serious side effects as other antifungal agents such as nystatin or amphotericin B. Amphotericin B is an intravenous medication only used in the hospital setting.

 Written by: The Healthline Editorial Team and Ana Gotter